Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: A partition refinement algorithm

+Once the algorithm terminates, there is no class containing both nn-vanishing and nn-tangible states.
+When restricting to the nn-tangible fraction of successor states (which corresponds by Lemma~\ref{lem:restrict_elim} to elimination of nn-vanishing states), the states within one class are na\"ively weakly bisimilar (this follows from the algorithm given in \cite{segala:02}).
+Furthermore, our algorithm calculates for each nn-vanishing state the canonical vanishing representation consisting of nn-tangible states only (cf.~Lemma~\ref{lemma:non-vanishing}).
+Summing up, this means (by Thm.~\ref{th:main}) weak bisimilarity when considering both nn-tangible and nn-vanishing states (i.e.\ without restrictions). \end{proof}

-\begin{remark} The algorithm detects nn-vanishing states and finds their vanishing representations (regarding the last partition $\WW$).
-Therefore we will be able to eliminate all nn-vanishing states and reach a form where only tangible states are present and where for every equivalence class only one state is used.
+\begin{remark} The algorithm detects nn-vanishing states and finds their vanishing representations (regarding the most recent partition $\WW$).
+Therefore, at the end of the algorithm, we will be able to really (i.e.\ not virtually) eliminate all nn-vanishing states and reach a form where only nn-tangible states are present (with the only exception of a nn-vanishing initial state, which can only be rendered transient) and where for every equivalence class only one state is used.
 This can be regarded as a kind of normal form. \end{remark}